Venus Bay Fishing

 - Salmon Trout

-These can be caught either in a boat or just off off the Venus Bay Jetty.
+Fish from a boat or just off off the Venus Bay Jetty.
 While the area is a dedicated Marine Park to protect our marine life, this status does not affect recreational fishing in the area.

 Venus Bay Jetty

-Venus Bay has a 100m-long curving jetty with strong tidal currents off the jetty.
-A great place to fish with kids, with Trevally, Salmon and Tommy Ruffs plentiful in the day or night and sand crabs at the right time of year.
+Venus Bay has a 100m-long curving jetty with strong tidal currents.
+It’s a great place to fish with the kids, with Trevally, Salmon and Tommy Ruffs plentiful day or night and sand crabs at the right time of year.